mmarszal7/NotesAndSamples/notes/rabbitmq.md

     - \# (hash) can substitute for zero or more words
   - headers - sends message to queue where routing key in header matches binding key
 - **queue** (FIFO) - store for messages

-Other concepts:

-- bindings - routing rules defined in queues
-- producer and consumer of a message
-- message broker - centralized messageing server - application hosting exchanges and queues
-- AMQP - Advanced Message Queue Protocol standard
+- **connection** - real (TCP) connection
+- **channel** - virtual (AMQP) connection (difference between connection is that with one connection (app) you can open multiple channels)
-- Queue persistence - messages in queue can be **durable** or **non-durable** which means that they will be stored on disk or just in-memory (performance vs. recoverability trade-off)
+- **persistence** - messages in queue can be **durable** or **non-durable** which means that they will be stored on disk or just in-memory (performance vs. recoverability trade-off)
+-
+## CQRS & Event Sourcing:
+- Rabbit is just a tool that can be used in multiple applications, e.g. for CQRS or Event Sourcing
+- **Events** vs **Commands**:
+  - both Events and Commands are types of Messages
+  - often publishing an Event is a result of a Command
+  - Event - message is *published* to a BROKER and from there it is sent to subscribers (publishers & subscribers) - you don't care about consumers
+  - Command & Query - message is sent DIRECTLY to known address/consumer - you send message to a specific consumer
+    - Command - usually have a payload and don't return any result
+    - Query - usually don't have any payload and it's purpose is to return a value
+- **Dispatchers** and **Handlers** are on top of it all, so you can have EventHandler, CommandHandler, QueryHandler etc. although Events are usually "dispatched" directly to the message bus

 ## C# examples: